PythonOptimizers/cygenja/doc/source/introduction.rst

 What it can do
 ==================

 From a bunch of templated (source) files, it can generate several (source) files.
+The translation part is given to the powerful `Jinja2 <http://jinja.pocoo.org/docs/dev/>`_ template engine.
+:program:`cygenja` is a layer above this template engine and is in charge to dispatch translation rules in the right subdirectories and apply them to the right bunch of files.
+A file is only generated if it is older than the template file used to produced it, i.e. a change in a template file triggers a regeneration of the corresponding files [#force_generation]_.

 How it works
 ==================

-Within a *root* directory, the user provides some translation rules: each rule is attached to a subdirectory and a file pattern.
+Within a *root* directory, you provide some translation rules: each rule is attached to a subdirectory and a file pattern.
 You can even define several rules for one subdirectory.
 These rules (called `actions` in :program:`cygenja`) are user defined *callbacks*.
 Once all rules are registered, the :program:`cygenja` engine is given a directory pattern and a file pattern: only the matching rules are triggered.
-See :ref:`cygenja_use` for more.
+See :ref:`cygenja_use` or look at the :ref:`cygenja_examples` for more.

 ..  _limitations:

 Limitations
 ==================

-Here is a small list of limitations.
+Here is a small list of limitations [#footnote_limitations]_.
 It is of course not exhaustive but it can already give you a hint if this tool is right for you or not.

 :program:`cygenja` only parses subdirectories
 -----------------------------------------------